 I'm a big fan of envelope liners.
-Every invitation bundle at Download & Print includes a coordinating liner.
-Being matchy matchy is nice, and definitely has it's place in the wedding world, however sometimes a contrasting pattern or surprising hue can really set off your invitation package.
+Being matchy, matchy is nice and definitely has it's place in the wedding world.
+However, sometimes a contrasting pattern or surprising hue can really set off your invitation package.
 The easiest way to introduce a new pattern, texture or color is in an envelope liner.
 It's front and center as soon as the envelope is opened and can make a fun statement.

 Creating an envelope liner is easy peasy.
 You can use any paper, my personal preference is wrapping paper as it comes in large rolls, is cheap, and being thin works well in this application.
 So that's what I'm going to show you today.

 If you are unlike me and don't have hoards of wrapping paper on hand I found some cute paper online that would work well for wedding envelopes.
-If you like the map paper I'm using in the video I found one similar on Amazon.
-Artistry Gifts has some great Wedding Day chalkboard paper that could be paired with a wide variety of invitations.
-This rose paper is so scrummy, I can see it being used for a garden party or vintage afternoon tea inspired wedding.
+If you like the map paper I'm using in the video, I found one similar on Amazon.
+You can also do a search in Amazon for what ever style of wrapping paper you would like to find.
+For example, if you want bohemian style paper, type in "wrapping paper boho" and you will find lots of options for this theme.
 Your options for wrapping paper are endless, which is why I like using it so much.
 You could even buy a pack of paper and mix and match liners.

 - Wrapping paper